Last updated on 28.01.2015

 NEW MURDER TRIAL FOR ANNELI

-During 2013 Anneli Auer has had to endure yet another round of the Ulvila murder trial, as well.
+During 2013 Anneli Auer had to endure another round of the Ulvila murder trial, too.
 This was the third time she’s was tried for the murder.
 Her fate was again in the hands of three District Court judges, who were to decide whether she murdered her husband, or not.
+One of the judges was from Ulvila, and she knows one of the prosecutors well.
+She also knows the former interior minister, who also had interfered in the case when a local man had been arrested for the murder.
+Needless to say, this judge found Anneli guilty of murder.

 The prosecutor Valkama had managed to persuade the Supreme Court in May 2012 that “new evidence” provided by Anneli’s brother regarding her three youngest children had to be presented in court.
 To the prosecutor, the children’s horror stories provided a motive for the murder.
 The horror stories included Satanic rituals, torturing and killing of animals, brutal violence against the children, their mother plotting the murder, rehearsing and executing it with the participation of their older sister, then 9 years old.
 The stories grew wilder and wilder each time the children were interviewed, culminating in horrific stories of rape and abuse.
 The Supreme Court decided to bounce the murder case back to square one, i.e. to District Court, so that the “new evidence” could be looked at.